Only two-thirds of COVID cases transferred to English tracing system in latest week

-LONDON (Reuters) - Only two-thirds of positive COVID-19 cases were referred to England’s test and trace system in the latest weekly figures, health service statistics showed on Thursday, as Britain struggles to contain a second wave of the coronavirus.
+LONDON (Reuters) - Only two-thirds of positive COVID-19 cases were referred to England’s test and trace system in the latest weekly figures published on Thursday, after thousands of results were affected by a glitch that delayed tracing.

-The statistics come after the robustness of the test-and-trace system was called into question by a glitch which delayed the upload of nearly 16,000 cases into computer systems, including for contact tracers.
+The robustness of the test-and-trace system has been again called into question this week after a technical problem delayed the upload of nearly 16,000 cases into computer systems, including for contact tracers.

+The health ministry said the error means 11,000 positive test results that would normally have entered the contact tracing system in the latest reporting period were delayed until the next week.

-NHS Test and Trace said that 51,475 people tested positive for COVID-19 between Sept 24 and Sept 30, a 56% increase on the previous week, but only 34,494 people were transferred to the tracing system in the same week.
+In all, NHS Test and Trace said that 51,475 people tested positive for COVID-19 between Sept.
+24 and Sept.
+30, a 56% increase on the previous week, but only 34,494 people were transferred to the tracing system in the same week.

 The glitch, which was identified on Oct.
 2 and reported publicly two days later, was the latest setback for a test and trace system which Prime Minister Boris Johnson promised would be world beating.